 You don’t have to make this choice based on guesswork.
 A practical approach can bring clarity and reduce stress for your family.

-First, have your child take a full-length practice test of both the SAT and ACT under realistic, timed conditions.
+First, have your student take a full-length practice test of both the SAT and ACT under realistic, timed conditions.
 Once you have the scores, use an official concordance table to see how they compare.

-Next, talk with your child about the experience.
+Next, talk with your student about the experience.
 Did the SAT’s short passages feel manageable, or did the ACT’s longer articles feel more natural?
 Their comfort and confidence level are just as important as the numbers.

-When Your Child Might Need Extra Support
+When Your Student Might Need Extra Support

 Understanding the tests is the first step, but sometimes, a little extra guidance can make all the difference.
 If you’re seeing some of the signs it might be time for a tutor, personalized support can help.

 The benefits of one-to-one tutoring are especially clear when it comes to test prep.
-A tutor who understands how your child learns can help them build the skills and confidence they need to walk into test day feeling prepared and capable.
+A tutor who understands how your student learns can help them build the skills and confidence they need to walk into test day feeling prepared and capable.

 You’re on the Right Path